-All the unit operations in the production process of liquid fuels and hydrogen from glycerol are modelled using surrogate models, design equations, mass and energy balances.
-The superstructure is written in terms of the total mass flows, component mass flows, component mass fractions, and temperatures of the streams in the network.
-The set of components is as follows $J = \{$ Wa, Glycerol, Methanol, Fame, Oil, CO2, CO, O2, N2, H2, CH4, C2H2, C2H4, Met, But, C}.
-The different units in the superstructure are modelled as described below.
-For the sake of the length of the paper we refer to previous papers by the authors [3, 33] for the details of the models for each equipment.
-3.1.-Biodiesel production The use of heterogeneous catalysts has proved to be flexible allowing the use of different raw materials, either cooking oil or algae oil, with very promising values of energy and water consumption and production cost [3].
-These results are in part due to the fact that heterogeneous catalysts simplify the product purification stages since they can be easily separated or they can be packed in the reactor [34- 40].
-Therefore, the process involves fewer units than other production processes such as the more common alkali catalyzed one, shown in Figure 1.
-For the sake of brevity, here we only present the model for the transesterification reactor in the description of the process to highlight the variables that we can control in the simultaneous optimization and heat integration, and we refer the reader to a previous paper [3]where the production of biodiesel is explained in detail The reactants, namely oil and methanol, are mixed and heated up in mix 6 and HX 13 and fed to the transesterification reactor (methanolysis).
-The model of the reactor, given by eq.
-(1) predicts, the yield towards biodiesel (FAME) as function of the temperature, the catalyst load and the methanol ratio.
-Eq.
-(1) has been developed using experimental data in the literature [39].
-The reaction time is fixed to 2h.
+The use of heterogeneous catalysts has proved to be flexible allowing the use of different raw materials, either cooking oil or algae oil, with very promising values of energy and water consumption and production cost [3].
+These results are in part due to the fact that heterogeneous catalysts simplify the product purification stages since they can be easily separated, or they can be packed in the reactor [34-40].
+Therefore, the process involves fewer units than other production processes such as the more common alkali catalyzed one shown in Figure 1.
+For the sake of brevity, here we only present the model for the transesterification reactor in the description of the process to highlight the variables that we can control in the simultaneous optimization and heat integration, and we refer the reader to a previous paper [3] where the production of biodiesel is explained in detail

+The reactants, namely oil and methanol, are mixed and heated up in mix 6 and HX 13 and fed to the transesterification reactor (methanolysis).
+The model of the reactor, given by Eq.
+1 predicts the yield toward biodiesel (FAME) as function of the temperature, the catalyst load and the methanol ratio.
+Equation 1 has been developed using experimental data in the literature [39].
+The experimental data use a fixed reaction time of 2 h.
 Other models [40] are also available but they do not consider the effect of the temperature.
-Table 1 presents the bounds for the operating conditions.
+Table 1 presents the bounds for the operating conditions based on the limits for the experimental values used to develop the model given by Eq.
+1. The formulation of the problem as an equation-based optimization including heat integration allows tuning the variables affecting the yield (catalyst load, feed temperature, ratio between methanol and oil) while controlling the energy and raw material consumption simultaneously (Figure 2).